awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 # PostgreSQL on Amazon RDS<a name="CHAP_PostgreSQL"></a>

 Amazon RDS supports DB instances running several versions of PostgreSQL\.
-For a list of supported versions, see [Supported PostgreSQL database versions](#PostgreSQL.Concepts.General.DBVersions)\.
+For a list of available versions, see [Available PostgreSQL database versions](#PostgreSQL.Concepts.General.DBVersions)\.

 **Note**
 Deprecation of PostgreSQL 9\.6 is scheduled for April 26, 2022\.
 For more information, see [Deprecation of PostgreSQL version 9\.6](#PostgreSQL.Concepts.General.DBVersions.Deprecation96)\.